Catholic College Wodonga: Sexual harassment

-In May 2024, Catholic College became involved in a scandal following the emergence of a private Snapchat group created by Year 12 male students.
-This group contained comments about the physical appearance of their female peers.
+In May 2024, Catholic College became involved in a scandal following the emergence of an alleged private Snapchat group created by Year 12 male students.
+This group was suspected of containing comments about the physical appearance of their female peers.

 The school "conducted an investigation" after learning about the incident.
 The school's principal, Lorraine Willies, stated that the school "enacted the relevant policies and procedures" and reiterated the expectations of respectful relationships to the Year 12 male students involved.
 The parent of one of the female students affected by the comments reported that their daughter was "pretty devastated."
 The parent also said the behaviour was being "swept under the carpet" and described it as "vile".
 No individual punishment was given to the boys involved, and counselling was not offered to the female students who were targeted.

 This incident occurred shortly after a similar event at Yarra Valley Grammar, another school in Melbourne, where Year 12 male students created a spreadsheet assessing female classmates' attractiveness.
 Two students from Yarra Valley Grammar were expelled due to this incident.

 Victorian Premier Jacinta Allan described the incident at Catholic College Wodonga as "distressing".

 In May 2024, Catholic College Wodonga faced controversy when a student was suspended for using the term "sigma" in conversation.
 Despite the term's common usage as internet slang for "lone wolf" or introvert, school authorities deemed it inappropriate as the student was using it to assert dominance over female staff members as a way to refuse instructions.
 The student's mother's boyfriend expressed astonishment at the severity of the punishment, questioning the rationale behind penalising his girlfriend's son for using what they considered innocuous language.
 The incident received some negative backlash from students and parents who didn't fully realise the dangers of online influencers who encourage insecure young males to exert their masculinity by refusing to treat females with respect.
 In a local newspaper article, qualified counsellors and psychologists supported the school's stance, reinforcing the danger and harm that can come from online influencers whose target audience is young and impressionable males.
 Many parents offered support and gratitude for the school's strong insistence on respect and politeness to all.